-Dr Sud’s research focuses on the politics of development, the neo-liberal transformation of postcolonial states and governance, and the political sociology and political economy of contemporary India.
+Dr Sud’s research focuses on the politics of global development, the neo-liberal transformation of postcolonial states and governance, and the political sociology and political sociology, economy and ecology of contemporary India.

-Her recent work has been on the Indian state, in particular, its engagement with development as an idea and in practice; its interaction with minorities based on gender, caste and religion; and the reinvention rather than recession of this entity under economic liberalisation.
+She has written extensively on the Indian state, in particular, its engagement with development as an idea and in practice; its interaction with minorities based on gender, caste and religion; and the reinvention rather than recession of this entity under economic liberalisation.
 This long-term research resulted in her book Liberalization, Hindu Nationalism and the State: A Biography of Gujarat (Oxford University Press, 2012), which was widely reviewed.

 - Land markets and land liberalisation in Gujarat, West Bengal, Tamil Nadu and India more broadly

 - Land grab: politics, economics and environmental implications in India and globally